davidjamesstone/superviews.js/docs/client.md

 `superviews.js` provides a thin wrapper around this pattern that includes events, event delegation and property and attribute validation.

-The idea is that by describing what your components inputs (property/attributes) and outputs (events) are, you document the component and can also use this information to validate the state of the component.
+The idea is that by describing what your components inputs (property/attributes) and outputs (events) are, you document the component and can also use the information to validate the state of the component.

 JSON Schema is used to describe the properties and attributes.